-- problems with meeting loan repayments on time or difficulty in keeping within overdraft limits, or - legal action taken, or threatened, by trade suppliers or other creditors over money owed to them. - 10.7 If your company is having difficulties paying its debts, get professional advice quickly.
+- 11.7 If your company is having difficulties paying its debts, get professional advice quickly.
 Don't assume that you will be able to trade out of the problem.
-Delay could be damaging to the company and to you personally. - 10.8 Company directors should be very careful when signing the annual solvency declaration required for all companies.
-By paying the annual fee, directors are effectively advising ASIC that they believe the company can pay all its debts as and when they fall due. - 10.9 If this is not the case, and the company is trading while insolvent, directors can face fines of up to \$220,000, imprisonment for up to 5 years, or both.
+Delay could be damaging to the company and to you personally. - 11.8 Company directors should be very careful when signing the annual solvency declaration required for all companies.
+By paying the annual fee, directors are effectively advising ASIC that they believe the company can pay all its debts as and when they fall due. - 11.9 If the annual fee is paid, and the company is trading while insolvent, directors can face fines of up to \$220,000, imprisonment for up to 5 years, or both.